-This fishing village on the Lugurian coast, with its 1479 inhabitants, is the largest town of the Cinque Terre and therefore also part of the National Park.
-Monterosso extends over 1.5 kilometres with the Old Town and the newer area of Fegina divided by a rock rising from the sea.
-The rock is home to a watchtower, called the Torre Auroraor Dawn Tower, which offers spectacular views over the Ligurian sea.
-You can also cut through the rock using the 100 metre long pedestrian tunnel, but why miss out on the panorama?
-A highlight of the village is the Gigante, a stone statue carved out of the rocks, which used to support a dance terrace, although it was damaged in 1966 by a storm.
-For great food and drink try checking out Ristorante Miky, where you’ll get great service and delicious food!
-Monterosso Accommodation >>
+This fishing village, home to 1,479 inhabitants, is the largest town in Cinque Terre.
+Monterosso stretches across 1.5 kilometres, with the Old Town and the newer area of Fegina divided by dramatic cliffs that rise up from the sea.
+The rock is home to a watchtower, called the Torre Aurora or Dawn Tower, which offers spectacular views over the Ligurian Sea.
+You can also take a shortcut through the rock using the pedestrian tunnel, but why miss out on the panorama?
+One cool thing to see if you’re in the village is the Gigante, a breath-taking statue carved out of the cliff face, which used to hold up a dance terrace.
+If you want some fine wining and dining, then check out Ristorante Miky – there’s great service and delicious food!

-Vernazzahas 879 inhabitants and is the second most northern of the Cinque Terre villages.
-One of the best preserved surviving fishing villages on the Italian coast, Vernazza has a small peninsula that hugs a pretty port many ancient and beautiful ramparts and towers.
-The village is seen as a symbol for the amazing beauty of the Cinque Terre, probably because it’s managed to preserve its elegant appearance and quintessential Cinque Terre charm.
-The Castello Doria fortressis definitely worth a visit, offering perfect views over the village.
+Vernazza has 879 inhabitants and is the second northernmost village of the Cinque Terre.
+One of the best preserved surviving fishing villages on the Italian coast, Vernazza has a small peninsula which shelters a pretty harbour and the remains of a wonderful fortress.
+The village is seen as a symbol for the amazing beauty of Cinque Terre – Vernazza is the village that has managed to preserve its charm and views the best.
+The Castello Doria Fortress is definitely worth a visit, offering perfect panoramas of the village and the mountains in the distance.
 If you’re feeling hungry, why not go to Belforte and enjoy a delicious meal with an unforgettable view?

-With only 250 inhabitants, Corniglia is the smallest of the Cinque Terre villages and the only one of the five that isn’t directly on the seafront but perched on a 100 metre hight promontory.
-Corniglia is located right in the middle of the Cinque Terre and offers stunning views left and right over to the four villages, thanks to its hilltop position.
-The small village is best known for its vineyards, which tumble down the steep slopes all around.
-Even in winter the trees are covered in oranges and lemons, which is, along with the colourful façades of the houses, an injection of colour into the Cinque Terre.
+With only 250 inhabitants, Corniglia is the smallest of Cinque Terre villages and the only one of the five that isn’t directly on the seafront – instead it’s perched 100 metres above on the ledges of a mountain!
+Corniglia is located right in the middle of Cinque Terre and offers stunning views of the surrounding area and the other four settlements thanks to its perfect vantage spot.
+The small village is best known for its vineyards, which cling to the steep slopes all around.
+Even during the colder months the trees are covered in oranges and lemons, which I can imagine would be a welcome splash of colour to anyone’s winter!
 You can enjoy a nice break in the centre of Corniglia at Caffe Matteo.
-Corniglia Accommodation >>

-Manarola is the oldest town of the Cinque Terre – the foundations of the town’s ancient San Lorenzo Church were laid down in 1160.
+Manarola is the oldest town of the Cinque Terre – the foundations of the San Lorenzo Church were laid down in 1160.
 Manarola is the second smallest village after Corniglia.
 The people here make their living from two main industries – wine and fishing.
-Manarola is known for the famousVia dell’Amore (Street of Love), leading up to Riomaggiore and linking the two villages.
-The path gets its name from its gorgeous romantic views over the breath-taking natural beauty of the area, and, unsurprisingly, there are lots of love locks hanging along the way.
-Although this spot seems almost to be made for those of you who are madly in love, the rest of us can of course still enjoy the view!
-After your walk the Trattoria Dal Billywill be there waiting for you, serving excellent food that will make you soon forget your hunger.
+Manarola is known for the famous Via dell’Amore (Street of Love), leading up to Riomaggiore and linking the two villages.
+The path gets its name from its romantic views which showcase the region’s natural beauty and – what a surprise – there are tons of love locks hanging along the way.
+Sure, you might think it’s more the place for the romantics out there, but those views are no less beautiful even if you’re a single pringle!
+After a relaxing coastal walk, you can rest up at Trattoria Dal Billy and tuck into some mouthwatering Italian fare.

 Colourful houses rise all around the picturesque harbour of Riomaggiore, clinging to the steep and rocky coast.
 Also surrounded by the colourful little houses is the San Giovanni Battista Church, built in 1340 and given a Gothic makeover in 1820.
 Inside, the church has three aisles, all separated by pointed arches.
-The varied lives of the village and its inhabitants mainly take place along the ascending road, where you’ll find restaurants, shops and cafes.
-The restaurant Enoteca Dau Cila would be my recommendation here, with its great views over the sea.
-Riomaggiore Accommodation >>
+The varied lives of the village and its inhabitants mainly take place along the road which leads up the hill, where you’ll find plenty of restaurants, shops and cafés.
+The restaurant Enoteca Dau Cila would be my recommendation here – the great views of the sea really add that special touch!

 Travelling to Cinque Terre

 The pictures of these five cute little villages really do make an impression, but they’re nothing in comparison to seeing it with your own eyes!
 So next destination – the beautiful Ligurian coast and the Cinque Terre.
 This area should definitely be on your list of places to visit, an area that you really need to see!
 Have you visited the Cinque Terre?
-I’d love to hear from you in the comments, so let me know how you found it and especially if you have any top tips for fellow travelers!
+I’d love to hear from you in the comments, so let me know how you found it and especially if you have any top tips for fellow travellers!